-Transportation Improvement Program, FY 2021 - 2025 Bloomington-Normal Urbanized Area
+Transportation Improvement Program, FY 2022 - 2026 Bloomington-Normal Urbanized Area

-The Transportation Improvement Program (TIP) is a five-year record of programmed and planned road, bicycle and pedestrian transportation projects and transit capital and operations projects located within the 25-Year Planning Boundary of the Bloomington-Normal Urbanized Area.
+The Transportation Improvement Program (TIP) is a five-year statement of programmed and planned road, bicycle and pedestrian transportation projects and transit capital and operations projects located within the 25-Year Planning Boundary of the Bloomington-Normal Urbanized Area1.
 Road, trail and other facility information is provided by the following jurisdictions; the State of Illinois through IDOT District 5, the County of McLean, the City of Bloomington, and the Town of Normal.
-Public Transit information is provided by Connect Transit, SHOW BUS, Marcfirst, Advocate BroMenn Adult Day Services and Homes of Hope.
+Public Transit information is provided by Connect Transit, SHOW BUS, Marcfirst, Carle BroMenn Adult Day Services (pending due to COVID restrictions) and Homes of Hope.
 The five one-year periods reported in the TIP coincide with the State of Illinois fiscal year, which in any calendar year begins on July 1 and terminates on June 30 of the following calendar year.